proxyee-down-org/pdown-core/README.md

 *{host} is Domain name parsed from url*
 #### Content
 Set the request body,only support text format.
+### Response
+Default will request once for response related information,such as support HTTP 206,Content-Length,attach name.
+If know response Content-Length and name,can create a task directly, without spending a request to resolve the task name and size.
 ### Config
 Download options.